Paulinovich/movie_list_generator/README.md

 ## Project status

-This project still has a lot of bugs, mostly within the JavaScript functions. <br>
+This project still has bugs, mostly within the JavaScript functions. <br>
-It can therefor not be run successfully yet.

 ## Contributing